JureCerar/xslib/doc/README.md

   integer, intent(out), optional      :: errmsg
 ```

-### `xrealloc`
+### `xrealloc()`
-hanges the size of memory block.
+Changes the size of memory block.
 The content of the memory block is preserved up to the lesser of the new and old sizes, even if the block is moved to a new location.
 If the new size is larger, the value of the newly allocated portion is indeterminate.
 ```Fortran
 integer function xrealloc( object, spec, errmsg ) type(*), allocatable, intent(inout) :: object(..)